naTariks/basemodel-csv/CONTRIBUTING.md

 I love to work together with people so if you have an excellent idea for a feature, improvements or maybe you found a bug.
 Please, don't hesitate in adding an issue, so we can discuss and find a good solution together.

-If you never participated in any open-source project before it is even better!
-I can help you through the process.
-The important thing is to get more people involved in the Python community.
-So, don't be shy!

 ## Getting started

 The best way to get started is to look at the issues section and see if the bug or feature you are planning to work with